Josh Homme: Relationships and family

-Homme met Australian singer and musician Brody Dalle at Lollapalooza in 1996, when he was 23 and she was 17; he was there to perform with Screaming Trees, while she was there to see her then-boyfriend (who was 31) Tim Armstrong's band Rancid.
+Homme met Australian singer and musician Brody Dalle at Lollapalooza in 1996, he was there to perform with Screaming Trees, while she was there to see her then-boyfriend Tim Armstrong's band Rancid.
 They reconnected seven years later in 2003, during her separation from Armstrong, and began dating.
 Homme claimed to have received multiple death threats from fans of Armstrong and Rancid.
 The two were married on December 3, 2005.
-They have a daughter named Camille (born 2006) and two sons named Orrin (born 2011) and Wolf (born 2016).
+They have a daughter, Camille (born 2006), and two sons, Orrin (born 2011) and Wolf (born 2016).

 Dalle filed for legal separation in November 2019 and divorce a month later, citing Homme's alcoholism and drug abuse; he subsequently entered rehab, but he and Dalle would accuse each other of domestic violence and have mutual restraining orders filed over the following months.

 Dalle requested that restraining orders be filed against him on behalf of their sons in September 2021, alleging physical and emotional abuse, but was denied by two judges.
-In 2023, Homme won sole custody of the children and was granted a restraining order against Dalle after it was discovered that her new boyfriend had forged the children's signatures on certain legal documents.
+In 2023, Homme won sole custody of the children and was granted a restraining order against Dalle after it was discovered that her boyfriend had forged her signature on legal documents.